In Depth Baby Product Reviews Led by a Pediatrician

 Suction Adjustability

-While we tested the maximum pressure of suction for each pump using a gauge in our efficiency tests, having lower levels of suction or various suction patterns can make pumping more comfortable and sometimes more efficient.
-After all, variety is the spice of life!
-Those with more possible suction settings earned higher scores for this sub-metric.
+Having lower levels of suction or various suction patterns can make pumping more comfortable and sometimes more efficient.
+Those with more suction settings performed better.

 A good user interface can help you find the best suction level and speed without being confusing.